Custom fields for RevRec

 ActionResult

-Change Upload Name selectionNew selection is applied until Save is clicked
+Change Upload Name selectionNew selection is applied until Save is selected.

 After saving